Marialite (horse): 2016: five-year-old season

 On 26 March Marialite began her third season in the Grade 2 Nikkei Sho at Nakayama and finished third behind Gold Actor and Sounds of Earth.
 In the Meguro Kinen Handicap at Tokyo two months later she started the 2/1 favourite but was beaten a neck by the four-year-old colt Cryptogram, to whom she was conceding four pounds in weight.
 On 26 June at Hanshin, Marialite started a 24.1/1 outsider in a seventeen-runner field for the Grade 1 Takarazuka Kinen over 2200 metres.
 Duramente started favourite ahead of Kitasan Black and Lovely Day, while the other runners included Satono Crown, Toho Jackal (Kikuka Sho), One And Only (Tokyo Yushun) and Ambitious (Osaka Hai).
 Drawn on the outside of the field, the mare raced in mid-division, before beginning to make rapid progress in the straight.
 She overhauled the front-running Kitasan Black in the final strides and held off the late challenge of Duramente to win by a neck.
-Kitaan Black was a nose away in third ahead of Lovely Day.
+Kitasan Black was a nose away in third ahead of Lovely Day.
 She became only the third female to win the race after Sweep Tosho in 2005 and Eight Crown in 1966.
 Masayoshi Ebina commented "She was in her best form of her spring campaign.
 Also, the somewhat soft going and the draw all worked well for her.
 She ran a perfect race.
 I think that the patience of the connection to wait for her to mature has led to this success".

 In her autumn campaign, Marialite contested the same three races that she had in the previous year.
 After finishing fifth to Gold Actor in the All Comers on 25 September she attempted to repeat her 2016 success in the Queen Elizabeth II Cup.
 She started favourite but came home sixth of the fifteen runners behind Queens Ring.
 In her last race on 25 December she finished tenth of the sixteen runners in the Arima Kinen, six and three quarter lengths behind the winner Satono Diamond.

 Her connections announced her retirement as of the end of the 2016 season.
 She was deregistered from racing on 15 January 2017, becoming a broodmare at Northern Farm after retirement.

+Racing form

+Marialite won six races and struck podium seven more times out of 20 starts.
+This data is available based on JBIS and netkeiba.